tatianabio/1892769-sedona-26/Readme.md

 **Limitations**:
 * The project doesn't imply playing videos.
 So playing videos is NOT implemented.
-* Displayed photos are supposed to be the links to their full-scale versions, however the project doesn't imply opening such links.
+* Displayed photos are supposed to be the links to their full-scale versions, however, the project doesn't imply opening such links.
 So all displayed photos' links just lead to *Photos page*.

 ### 3. Review form page